 Python console enables executing Python commands and scripts line by line, similar to your experience with Python Shell.

-Type commands in the lower pane of the console, and press Enter to execute them.
-Results are displayed in the upper pane.
+Type commands and press Enter to execute them.
+Results are displayed in the same console.

 Use Up and Down arrow keys to scroll through the history of commands, and execute the required ones.

 Load source code from the editor into console.

 Use the context menu to copy the contents of the console to the clipboard, compare it with the clipboard, or clear the console.

 Use the toolbar buttons to control your session in the console.